jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 Each of the component supports auto scaling.
 To improve read throughput cache is used with DAX.
 Also some of the REST request could be cached in the API gateway.
 As the application needs to access S3 directly, Cognito generates temporary credentials with STS so the application can authenticate to S3.
 User's credentials are not saved on the client app.
 Restricted policy is set to control access to S3 too.

 To improve throughput we can add DAX as a caching layer in front of DynamoDB: this will also reduce the sizing for DynamoDB.
-Some of the response can also be cached at the API gateway level.
+Some of the responses can also be cached at the API gateway level.

 #### Serverless hosted web site (Blog)

-The public web site should scale globally, focus to scale on read, pure static files with some write.
+The public web site should scale globally, focus to scale on read, pure static files with some writes.
 To secure access to S3 content, we use Origin Access Identity and Bucket policy to authorize read only from OAI.

 ![](./images/aws-app-blog.png)